qmk/qmk_firmware/docs/feature_layouts.md

 # Community Layouts

-This feature allows a keymap to be shared with and compiled on keyboards that have the same community-established physical layout.
+This feature allows a keymap to be shared with and compiled on keyboards that have the same, community-established, physical layout.

 #### Example
 You have a QMK powered, TKL ANSI keyboard flashed with a keymap of your new experimental functional layout.
 Your friend/"partner in keyboard layout crime" also has a QMK powered, TKL ANSI physical layout keyboard but it's a different manufacturer and/or model to your keyboard and therefore would require your friend to recreate your experimental keymap exclusively for their keyboard.